 From the snow hole at 1800 m, the path becomes increasingly narrow, steeper and exposed and helmets should be used.
 From the peak a panoramic view to Grossglockner, Dachstein, Grimming and other peaks is possible in clear days.
 The descent is with similar difficulty over the well insured Josefinensteig down to the Hess hut.

-Next day, we go toward the starting point from the hut, with possible easy walks to other places in the park if there is time and interest.
+On Sunday, we hike back, with possible easy walks to other places in the park if there is time and interest.